Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 How I Invest

-It’s a living snapshot of what I’m building, what I believe in, and how I try to align capital with conviction.
+It’s not a scoreboard, and it’s not a sales pitch.
+It’s a living snapshot of what I’m building, what I believe in, and how I align capital with conviction.

-I invest across public and private markets, structured opportunities, and real assets — with a healthy respect for risk and a clear-eyed understanding of where value tends to hide.
+I invest where opportunity outweighs consensus, across public markets, private deals, structured opportunities, and real assets… always with a healthy respect for risk and a clear understanding of where value tends to hide.

 Current Allocations